ephraimduncan/how-to-nextjs/README.md

 ![Next.js API Routes](./static/api.png)

 On the client-side, we can fetch the data from the API endpoint and use it in our application.
 Let's create a new static page to use the data from the endpoint.

+We send a `GET` request when fetching the data.
+We can also customize the API endpoint to accept other forms of requests including `PUT`, `POST` and `DELETE`

 Create a new `/pages/use-api.js` file and add the following:

 ```jsx
 import Header from "../components/Header.js";